 The Global Reporting Initiative has been around for decades.
-It is widely used, but perhaps still not enough.
+It is widely used, but perhaps more is needed.

 Generally, corporations are perceived to be bottom-line focused.
 And in general, this is true.
-But it’s also a reality that is less and less black and white.
-In those growing grey areas there is an emergence of new concepts and strategies embracing, for example, a triple-bottom-line and the creation of social value.
+But it’s also a reality that is less black and white.
+So in those growing grey areas, there is an emergence of new concepts and strategies embracing, for example, a triple-bottom-line and the creation of social value.

-In order to hold players, new and old, accountable to their claims of impact, frameworks of accountability are needed.
+Accountability frameworks are needed to hold players, new and old, accountable for their claims of impact.
 Enter the Global Reporting Initiative.

 Global Reporting Initiative Definition

-The Global Reporting Initiative (GRI) is an independent organization based in the Netherlands which facilitates standardized reporting for businesses across a number of sustainability metrics.
+The Global Reporting Initiative (GRI) is an independent organization in the Netherlands that facilitates standardized reporting for businesses across several sustainability metrics.

-Their standards have become some of the most-used across the world.
-A KPMG survey found that 6 out of 10 companies who conduct corporate responsibility reporting, use the GRI guidelines as their standard of choice.
+Their standards have become some of the most used across the world.
+For example, a KPMG survey found that 6 out of 10 companies who conduct corporate responsibility reporting use the GRI guidelines as their standard of choice.

 Why Use the Global Reporting Initiative Standards?

-The standards are a public good for the public good.
-Freely available, they help organizations frame impact reporting in a standardized “language” that is both understood and accepted as a form of reporting across sectors and across the world.
+The standards are a public good for the public interest.
+Freely available, they help organizations frame impact reporting in a standardized “language” that is understood and accepted as a form of reporting across sectors and the world.

 Let’s think about the benefits from different stakeholders’ perspectives.
-On an internal level, employees attempting to implement a GRI reporting program have a comprehensive framework already built for them, with a huge amount of resources online to ensure successful execution.
+First, on an internal level, employees attempting to implement a GRI reporting program have a comprehensive framework built for them, with a vast amount of resources online to ensure successful execution.

 On a broader internal level, using GRI standards for impact reporting helps give all employees a clearer sense of an organization’s purpose and commitment to beyond-bottom-line impacts.
 In a world where more and more employees seek “purpose-driven” businesses to work for, more companies need to be doing this.
-Of course, in an authentic way.
+Of course, authentically.

-Looking to the investor side of things, GRI reporting helps give such stakeholders more confidence in the long-term viability of an enterprise (ideally) if they can see value creation across a number of capitals, from financial to intellectual, human and social, and more.
+Looking at the investor side of things, GRI reporting helps give such stakeholders more confidence in the long-term viability of an enterprise (ideally) if they can see value creation across several capitals, from financial to intellectual, human, and social, and more.

 There are numerous other reasons to use a standardized reporting framework like the GRI.
-But put simply, it helps creates value.
+But put, it helps create value.
 For you, your company, and everything it touches.

 Using the GRI for Impact Reporting